ipopescu/docs/source/docs/casper/concepts/design/rewards.md

 ### Rewards distribution summary

-The following steps summarize the rewards distribution mechanism for each round.
+The following steps summarize the rewards distribution mechanism.

 Each round has a reward pool set in the chainspec under the `round_seigniorage_rate`.